7AtAri/DatViz/README.md

 our dataset:
 https://www.kaggle.com/competitions/petfinder-adoption-prediction/data

-+ sentiment analysis data as json files
++ sentiment analysis data as json files -> converted to data frame in the data_exploration.R file
 + images

 Data Fields in train and test data: